 ToTAL admits students twice a year, in the spring and fall semesters.
-For enrollment from AY 2023 fall semester, attend one of the scheduled sessions; on Thursday, October 12 and Monday, October 16.
+For enrollment from AY2024 spring semester, attend one of the scheduled sessions on Monday, April 15 and Tuesday, April 16.
 Details on the program and how to enroll will be explained.
 Check the ToTAL website for more information.